kndahl/neulab/docs/README_cluster.md

 1. vectors: a list of input vectors to be clustered.
 2. metric: distance metric to be used (default is Euclidean distance).
 It can take two values - 'euclidean' and 'cosine'.
 3. threshold: distance threshold for considering two vectors to be in the same cluster.
-4. draw: a boolean value that determines whether to plot the results or not.
+4. draw (optional): a boolean value that determines whether to plot the results or not.
-5. figsize: a tuple that determines the size of the plot.
+5. figsize (optional): a tuple that determines the size of the plot.
 ### Returns
 A list of clusters, where each cluster is a list of vector indices.